raystack/frontier/docs/docs/authz/role.md

 ### Custom Roles and How to use the roles for access control

-In continuation of example from custom permissions in the previous page, let's see how the bird's eye view of how we will create custom roles and attach it to a principal in Shield.
+In continuation of example from custom permissions in the previous page, let's see how the bird's eye view of how we will create custom roles and attach it to a principal in Frontier.

-To start using Shield Roles, follow these steps:
+To start using Frontier Roles, follow these steps:

 1. **Define Roles**: Identify the different roles you need in your system.
 Think about the specific sets of permissions each role should have.<br/><br/> For example, you might have roles like **CartAdmin**, **CartManager** and **CartUser** each with different levels of access to our e-commerce shopping carts.

-2. **Create Custom Permissions**: If the predefined permissions in Shield do not meet your requirements, you can create [custom permissions](permission.md#custom-permissions).
+2. **Create Custom Permissions**: If the predefined permissions in Frontier do not meet your requirements, you can create [custom permissions](permission.md#custom-permissions).
 Custom permissions allow you to define granular access control tailored to your application's needs.

 3. **Assign Permissions to Roles**: Once you have defined the roles and permissions, assign the appropriate permissions to each role.
 Consider the specific actions and resources each role should have access to. <br/><br/>For example, **CartManager** will have **potato_cart_update** and **potato_cart_get** permissions from the previous example for managing our e-commerce shopping cart.

 4. **Assign Roles to Users or Groups via Policy**: Finally, assign roles to individual users or groups.
 This determines the access rights and privileges for each user or group in your org.
 Users inherit the permissions associated with the roles they are assigned.
 We will read more on this in the next pages.

 :::note
-Shield superusers can create a custom role platform wide which mean this role will be visible in all the organizations in the Shield instance.
+Frontier superusers can create a custom role platform wide which mean this role will be visible in all the organizations in the Frontier instance.
-Shield also provides flexibility to Org Admins to create a custom role specific to the organization.
+Frontier also provides flexibility to Org Admins to create a custom role specific to the organization.
 :::

 ---